Fear of Commitment – The Phobia To Get Too Close

 This paradigm I adopted as a child, and which stayed with me for many, many years, went something like this: “You will lose the love of your life and then you will lose yourself.”

-This fear of abandonment and fear of losing my own identity were the motivating forces in anything that was related to committed romantic relations in my life.
+This fear of abandonment and losing my own identity were the propelling forces in anything that was related to romantic relations in my life.

 Everyone has their own history and baggage.
-You should examine yourself to discover what blocks you and prevents you from finding the One and sticking with the relationship.
+You should examine yourself to discover what fear prevents you from finding the one and commit to them.

-There are many potential psychological reasons for fear of commitment, and discovering your own reasons is a very personal process.
+There are many potential psychological reasons you might suffer from commitment phobia.
+Therefore, discovering your own reasons is a very personal process.
 If you are particularly self-aware it is possible that you will be able to figure out those reasons on your own.

-However, it is more likely that you will need to get some professional help to encourage and help you to look at your inner child and the wounds of your childhood that induced the fear of commitment.
+However, it is more likely that you will need to get some professional help.
+Professional treatment can encourage and help you to look at your inner child and the wounds of your childhood trauma that induced fear of commitment.

 A strong relationship is a positive experience, one of enjoyment and serenity.